stasys-hub/Collembola_AI/README.md

 ![Screenshot](CAI_git.png)
 ## Welcome to Collembola_AI
 in this project we retrained the popular [Faster R-CNN](https://arxiv.org/pdf/1506.01497.pdf) Convolutional Neural Network using Facebooks [Detectron2](https://github.com/facebookresearch/detectron2) Framework to detect and classify species in a mock community of soil mesofauna preserved in ethanol.
-The community is made of 10 Collembola species and 2 Acari species, and were acquired using our homemade macrophotography workflow "HoverMacroCam" (described in Sys et al (submitted), arduino control scripts provided here, contact us for details in the mean time).
+The community is made of 10 Collembola species and 2 Acari species, which were acquired using our homemade macrophotography workflow "HoverMacroCam" (described in Sys et al (submitted), arduino control scripts provided here, contact us for details in the mean time).

 1. Sinella curviseta
 2. Lepidocyrtus lignorum